-School of Atmospheric Sciences, Nanjing University of Information Science and Technology, Nanjing 210044 China Center for Ocean-Atmosphere Dynamical Studies, Nanjing University of Information Science and Technology, Nanjing 210044 China
+School of Atmospheric Sciences, Nanjing University of Information Science and Technology, Nanjing 210044, China Center for Ocean-Atmosphere Dynamical Studies, Nanjing University of Information Science and Technology, Nanjing 210044, China Corresponding author: X. San Liang (x.san.liang@gmail.com)

-This work was supported in part by National Science Foundation of China under Grant 41975064 and the 2015 Jiangsu Program for Innovation Research and Entrepreneurship Groups.
+This work was supported in part by the National Science Foundation of China under Grant 41975064, and in part by the 2015 Jiangsu Program for Innovation Research and Entrepreneurship Groups.